simd-everywhere/victor-vector/README.md

 official x86 SIMD APIs.
 Basically, I've never liked Intel's API, and Victor is what I wish the Intel APIs looked like.

+Victor is **not** intended to provide additional functionality.
+It is *just* a replacement for Intel's APIs.

 The major differences compared to the official APIs:

  * Doesn't require aliasing in your code.